devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 //Last Snip 36
 //Last Fig 23

-Testing has become an essential part of developing a large scale application and there is strong evidence that writing tests leads to a higher code quality [\[71\]](http://doi.acm.org/10.1145/952532.952753).
-This chapter aims to give you a brief introduction to how testing in Flutter [\[1\]](https://flutter.dev/) works and more specifcally, how to test an app that implements the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+Testing has become an essential part of developing a large scale application and there is strong evidence that writing tests leads to a higher code quality [\[1\]](http://doi.acm.org/10.1145/952532.952753).
+This chapter aims to give you a brief introduction to how testing in Flutter [\[2\]](https://flutter.dev/) works and more specifically, how to test an app that implements the BLoC Pattern [\[3\]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 ## Types of Tests in Flutter

-Flutters official test library [\[72\]](https://pub.dev/packages/test) differentiates between three types of tests:
+Flutters official test library [\[4\]](https://pub.dev/packages/test) differentiates between three types of tests:

 #### Unit Tests

 Unit Test can be run very quickly.
-They can test any function of your app, that does not require the rendering of a Widget [\[73\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
-Their main use-case is to test business logic or in our case: BLoCs [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+They can test any function of your app, that does not require the rendering of a Widget [\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
+Their main use-case is to test business logic or in our case: BLoCs [\[3\]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 #### Widget Tests

 Widget Tests are used to test small Widget Sub-Trees of your application.
-They run relatively quickly and can test the behavior of a given UI [\[73\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
+They run relatively quickly and can test the behavior of a given UI [\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).

 #### Integration Test (Driver Tests)

 Integration Test/Driver Tests run your entire application in a virtual machine or on a physical device.
 They can test user-journeys and complete use-cases.
-They are very slow and *“prone to braking”*[\[73\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
+They are very slow and *“prone to braking”*[\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).

 ![Flutter Test Comparison](https://github.com/Fasust/flutter-guide/wiki//images/test-comp.PNG)

-*Figure XXX: Flutter Test Comparison [\[74\]](https://flutter.dev/docs/testing)*
+*Figure XXX: Flutter Test Comparison [\[6\]](https://flutter.dev/docs/testing)*

 ## Writing Unit Tests

 I will focus on *Unit Tests* for this guide.
-The Flutter Team recommends that the majority of Flutter tests should be Unit Test \[73\], \[74\].
+The Flutter Team recommends that the majority of Flutter tests should be Unit Test \[5\], \[6\].
 This is because the fact that they are quick to write and quick to execute makes up for their relatively low *confidence*.
 In addition to this, because we are using the BLoC Pattern, our UI shouldn’t contain that much testable code anyways.
-Or to paraphrase the BLoC pattern creator: We keep our UI so *stupid* we don’t need to test it [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
-First we have to import the test library [\[72\]](https://pub.dev/packages/test) and the mockito package [\[75\]](https://pub.dev/packages/mockito) in our *pubspec.yaml*:
+Or to paraphrase the BLoC pattern creator: We keep our UI so *stupid* we don’t need to test it [\[3\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+First we have to import the test library [\[4\]](https://pub.dev/packages/test) and the mockito package [\[7\]](https://pub.dev/packages/mockito) in our *pubspec.yaml*:

 ``` yaml
 dev_dependencies: